 - instability

-3. Frictions Do Not Break the Field
+3. Frictions Do Not Alter the Field

 - unbounded

-- unchanged in its nature
+- unchanged in nature

-4. How Frictions Lead to Emergence
+4. How Frictions Lead to Emergent Order

 5. Why This Matters for Liberation